 Though these are certainly all the Spanish greetings you’ll need to get the ball rolling, there are many more ways to get a conversation started in the Spanish language.
-For some additional ideas, go ahead and check out this post.
+For some additional ideas, go ahead and check out some Spanish greetings and introductions.

 Because of this, learning how to say “excuse me” should be at the top of your list!
 Spanish has three main ways to say “excuse me,” and each one works a bit differently.
 Let’s take a look: